The Linen from Heaven: Israel’s Exiles, the Chosen Priesthood, and the Witness of the Gentiles

 Luke uses the word othonēn for the sheet — fine linen, the same fabric used for priestly garments (Exodus 28:39–42).
 The imagery is deliberate: this descending linen represents heaven’s priesthood, the covering of divine holiness.
 The exiles gathered into its folds are the chosen priesthood (cf. Exodus 19:6; 1 Peter 2:9) — the restored Israel, clothed in righteousness and prepared for service.
 The linen coming down from heaven is not merely a symbol of cleansing, but the very New Jerusalem descending — heaven’s temple embodied in a renewed people.
 This is the new heavens and new earth foretold by Isaiah: holiness descending to dwell among the purified exiles, a creation renewed by the Spirit rather than by temple ritual.

-The Gentiles and the Holy Spirit
+The Gentiles and the Spirit’s Circumcision

 The Prophetic Sequence: From Exile to Witness

-Peter’s vision moves in two prophetic steps:
+Peter’s vision unfolds in two prophetic stages:

 The New Heavens and Earth Descending